Allorasays/financial-analyzer-pro/README.md

-# 📊 Financial Analyzer Pro
+# 📊 MONETA Financial Analyzer

-A comprehensive web-based financial analysis application built with Streamlit and FastAPI, providing advanced financial insights, market analysis, and peer comparisons.
+A comprehensive financial analysis suite with Streamlit (web), FastAPI (backend), Android (native), and React Native (Expo) mobile apps.
+Branded as MONETA with a blue/gold theme and consistent icons, splash screens, and UI.

 ## ✨ Features